 In 1983, a child went missing from a Hollywood shopping mall.
 Adam Walsh became the most famous missing child in American history.
 In 2017, a man called Adam Welsh Googled himself and found Adam Walsh… And then he wrote this show.

 There but for the grace of God (go I) is a comparison between an unknown living man and a famous missing child.
 It engages in weighing up the value of a life: what constitutes real success.

-By combining true-crime, live song and autobiography, Adam Welsh reflects on the care parents have for their children, but how they can’t always help them.
-It is a meditation on how tragedy can render the world meaningful, an investigation into why we are not yet dead…
+By combining true-crime, reenactment and autobiography, Adam Welsh reflects on the care parents have for their children, but how they can’t always help them.
+It is a meditation on how tragedy can render the world meaningful, an investigation into not being dead, yet.